tomplex/tomplex.github.io/_posts/2017-10-05-versioning-with-docker.md

 I hope I've managed to convince you of the value of rigorously tagging & versioning your application's docker images.
 The truth is, with a programming language like Java where you compile your code into a .jar file, a lot of this is already taken care of for you; you can have multiple copies of your binaries hanging around to run previous versions.
 For a language like Python where there are no binaries, having older versions of your application hanging out is harder to manage unless you strictly follow a [git flow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) approach with release branches.
 However, the extra advantage here is that you not only have a versioned copy of your application's source code, but you also have a versioned copy of its *full environment* at that given time, as well.
 It might seem like a lot of extra work for a just little bit of reward, but the first time you find your application is behaving unexpectedly, the simple fix of executing `docker run my_app:previous_version` will be worth it!

+Note: All code for this blog post can be found [here](https://github.com/tomplex/blog-versioning-with-docker).

 #### Further reading

 If you're interested in learning how you can expand on this even more, it would be useful to read up on the [Docker Registry](https://docs.docker.com/registry/).
 A Docker Registry is a private repository that you can set up & connect multiple hosts to, so that images can be shared across multiple hosts, without needing to build the image on each host.
 This allows you build & push your application's images to one central location and easily deploy them to any connected host quickly and efficiently.